Skip to content

 Leave standing and fallen deadwood, collapsed trees and branches (even small ones), other than where there’s a clear safety issue and no alternatives.
 Pile up deadwood and fallen branches rather than chipping or burning them.

-Ensure diverse nectar and pollen sources (eg. hawthorn) are readily available on sites with significant dead wood invertebrates.
+Ensure diverse sources of nectar and pollen (such as hawthorn) are readily available on sites where there are significant deadwood invertebrates.

 Eradicate non-native invasive species where possible.